-Viewing the arrangement in a commercially and economically realistic way
+Viewing the arrangement as a whole and in a commercially and economically realistic way

-- 35. In the Commissioner's opinion, when the arrangement is viewed as a whole and in a commercially and economically realistic way using the factors mentioned at [14], it can be seen that there are real economic consequences to the parties that reflect the arrangement's legal form and there are no indications of artificiality, contrivance or pretence. - 36.
+- 43. In the Commissioner's opinion, when the arrangement is viewed as a whole and in a commercially and economically realistic way using the factors mentioned at [17], it can be seen that there are real economic consequences to the parties that reflect the arrangement's legal form and there are no indications of tax advantages arising as a result of artificiality or contrivance. - 44.
 That is, the reality of the arrangement accords with: